 Even if you are just starting your career, or if you fancy a career change, finding a job in tech that suits your skills is sometimes always easier said than done.
 However, there are a number of ways in which you can enter the industry, whether it’s working your way up or attending courses that will award you with globally recognised certifications.
 Finding a new job in tech will not be easy but there are always ways to succeed and make your search easier.
 So, below are some tips that you can implement to help you when finding a new job in tech.

-Whether you have gained many skills that are used in tech positions or if you don’t have many skills at all, you should never overlook an opportunity to grow.
+Whether you have gained many skills that are used in tech positions or if you don’t have any skills at all, you should never overlook an opportunity to grow.
 You should ensure that all the skills you do have are up to date with the new systems and software’s that you could potentially use if you get a job.
 Ensuring that the skills you have are in demand is also another way of identifying where you need to grow.
-If you are aware that the job role you want needs certain skills which you don’t have, then that’s where you would need to expand your skill set to.
+If you are aware that the job role you want needs certain skills which you don’t have, then that’s where you would need to expand your skillset too.

 Companies will want you to have relevant experience when you’re finding a new job in tech., they will want to see that the skills you have listed on your application or CV, line up with the skills needed for the desired position.
 A way to build up the skills you will need for your desired position is to gain experience using them through small projects.
 The projects you can get involved with are called micro experiences.
 These opportunities can be found through sites such as VolunteerMatch, Catchafire and Fiverr.
 Here you can search for the relevant experience you will need and once completed you can showcase it to your future employer.